turbot/steampipe-mod-azure-insights/dashboards/network/docs/virtual_network_detail.md

 - How the route tables are configured?
 - What are the peering connections associated?
 - How network security groups are configured?
+- What relationships does the virtual network have with other resources?